cdhtlr/LinuxLoveWindows/README.md

    ```powershell
    Import-Linux
    ```
+   It will import commands that are not present in Windows unless accompanied by an environment variable.
+You can import all commands to the current PowerShell session with 'Import-Linux -all'.

-This function will retrieve a list of commands from Linux, filter them, and import each command into your PowerShell session.
+This function will collect a list of commands from Linux, filter them, and import each command into your PowerShell session.

 ## Note